Overview

 When choosing a photographer, understanding their approach to lighting is crucial.
 Natural light photographers rely on existing light, promising a “what you see is what you get” experience.

-These photographers can adapt to various lighting scenarios, enhancing the natural beauty of scenes and capturing more dynamic, visually appealing images.
-Therefore, when hiring a photographer, ask if they balance natural and artificial light.
+Photographers can adapt to various lighting scenarios without the need to make still movies.
+With experience, its easy to enhance the natural beauty of scenes and capture dynamic, visually appealing images.
+When hiring a photographer, ask if they balance natural and artificial light.
 Their response can indicate their experience and versatility, ensuring you get the best possible photographs for your special moments.
+If the photographer tells you they will shoot 100 frames to get the right shot, well, that’s not really necessary.
+Anyone with a decent DSLR can press the firing trigger; no need to pay someone to do so.
+Find a friend, buy them lunch, and have them snap away.

 — Personal Branding

 At 20 fps, a camera can potentially capture 72,000 frames per hour.
 This method, known as “burst mode,” allows photographers to press the shutter button continuously, ensuring they capture every fleeting moment.
 This approach aligns closely with the capabilities of traditional video cameras, which record 24-30 frames per second to create a fluid motion picture.
-Essentially, a photographer shooting at 20 fps is crafting a high-speed, high-resolution “movie” of your event, with a focus on individual poses rather than continuous motion.
+Essentially, a photographer shooting at 20 fps is crafting a high-speed, high-resolution “movie” of your event; there’s no talent to making a movie.
+In fact, all the shots we have shared in this article took more time to plan than to actually photograph.

 In the pre-digital era, photographers relied heavily on their expertise in camera settings and composition.
 Due to the film’s limitations, each shot must be meticulously planned and executed.
-That’s where our photographers deliver.
+As a result, it’s not a picture, it’s a work of art.

 Today’s digital cameras are equipped with sophisticated technology that allows for rapid shooting and immediate review.